Volunteering

 • Q: What is Diversity in Action?

 Diversity in Action supports the School’s commitment to diversity, equity, and inclusion (DEI).
 Diversity in Action maintains a strategic partnership with the School, supporting Heritage celebrations and Adult Affinity Groups for our parent/guardian community.
-Diversity in Action also helps promote and represent the Redwood Day community at DEI events such as the Oakland Pride Parade, Black Joy, and Parent Education evenings.
+Diversity in Action also helps promote and represent the Redwood Day community at DEI events such as the Oakland Pride Parade, Black Excellence, and Parent Education evenings.

 • Q: What types of things does Diversity in Action do?